Carole Baskin plans to sell Big Cat Rescue, send animals to Arkansas

-TAMPA, Fla.
-(WFLA) — It’s the end of an era on Easy Street in Tampa.
+TAMPA, Fla. — It’s the end of an era on Easy Street in Tampa.

+Carole Baskin’s Big Cat Rescue sanctuary has merged with a wildlife refuge based in Arkansas, WFLA reports.

 Joining forces with Turpentine Creek Wildlife Refuge will allow the rescue to cut overhead costs and “devote the remaining resources of our sanctuary to the ‘in situ’ projects being conducted around the world to avoid [big cat] extinction,” Howard Baskin explained.